Open-Sourced-Olaf/Olafs-Swim/README.md

 ## Features

 - Player can collect coins, coin score will increase
 - Player have to escape the pipes/sharks, number of pipes spawned count will increase.
-- As the player spawned large number of pipes, the difficulty of the game will increase and pipes gap size will decrease.
+- As the player encounters a large number of spawned pipes, the difficulty of the game will increase and pipes gap size will decrease.
 - We have a game over window and menu bar displayed at the start of the game.

 ## Steps to run the project locally